The Challenge (1982 film)

-The Challenge is a 1982 American action film directed by John Frankenheimer and written by John Sayles, Richard Maxwell, and Marc Norman.
-The film stars Scott Glenn and Toshirō Mifune, and features several aikido-based action scenes choreographed by Steven Seagal, prior to the start of his own film career.
+The Challenge is a 1982 American action film directed by John Frankenheimer from a screenplay by John Sayles and Richard Maxwell, and starring Scott Glenn and Toshirō Mifune.
+The plot follows a down-on-his-luck boxer (Glenn) who is hired to transport a valuable katana to Japan, where he becomes embroiled in a blood feud between two martial artist brothers.
+It was released by Embassy Pictures on July 23, 1982, and received mixed reviews.

 Plot

 A katana, one of a pair known as "The Equals", was an heirloom of the Yoshida family, passed down through the generations before being lost during World War II.
-It was finally tracked down and recovered in California by Toshio and Akiko.
-Hoping to return its rightful owner, their father Toru, Toshio hires down-on-his luck prize fighter Rick Murphy to smuggle the sword back to Japan.
+It was finally tracked down and recovered in California by siblings Toshio and Akiko.
+Hoping to return the katana to its rightful owner, their father Toru, Toshio hires down-on-his luck prize fighter Rick Murphy to smuggle the sword back to Japan.

-Upon their arrival, Murphy and Toshio are captured by Hideo's thugs.
+Upon their arrival, Murphy and Toshio are captured by thugs working for Toru's estranged brother Hideo, a well-connected kuromaku (or "black curtain" in English, a fixer who works behind the scenes for Yakuza).
+Toshio is murdered and Murphy is faced with the prospect of being killed by Hideo.
 Murphy learns that the sword is a fake and himself a decoy, intended to ward off potential thieves.

-Toshio is murdered and Murphy is faced with the prospect of being killed by Toru's brother, a well-connected kuromaku (or "black curtain" in English, a fixer who works behind the scenes for Yakuza) named Hideo.
-Murphy escapes Hideo's thugs and is rescued by Akiko before he is murdered.
-Murphy awakens in Akiko's family home and after a brief stay departs with his money.
-Hideo's thugs find Murphy and instead of murdering him they advise him to infiltrate Yoshida's martial arts school and obtain the sword.
-He does so, yet finds himself being drawn into the ways of Japanese etiquette and tradition to the point where he returns the sword to Toru himself after having the perfect opportunity to escape with it.
+Murphy escapes Hideo's thugs and awakens in Akiko's family home and after a brief stay departs with his money.
+Hideo's thugs, led by his interpreter and bodyguard Ando, find Murphy and give him two choices: infiltrate Yoshida's martial arts school and obtain the sword, or be beheaded.
+He takes the infiltration option, yet finds himself being drawn into the ways of Japanese etiquette and tradition to the point where he returns the sword to Toru after having the perfect opportunity to escape with it.
 Murphy then humbly asks Toru if he can be forgiven and taken back in because he wants to learn the ways of Bushido.
 Toru agrees, but only if Murphy follows Toru's conditions.

-Murphy continues to bumble his way through life at Toru's school until, after a treacherous and almost fatal attempt by one of the higher members of the school to steal the sword, he leaves and is found in a hotel in Kyoto by Akiko, Toru's only daughter.
+Murphy continues to bumble his way through life at Toru's school until, after a treacherous and almost fatal attempt by one of the higher members of the school to steal the sword, he leaves and is found in a hotel in Kyoto by Toru's surviving child, his daughter Akiko.
 Finding romance, they go out to see the sights and sounds of the city, including watching a Shinto ceremony.
 During the hub-bub of the crowded parade, Murphy and Akiko get separated and Hideo's henchmen kidnap her and deliver her to her uncle.
-Toru, laden with ancient weaponry, ventures out to Hideo's industrial complex where he is shot and wounded by Hideo's bodyguard Ando.
+Toru, laden with ancient weaponry, ventures out to Hideo's industrial complex where he is shot and wounded by Ando.
 Ando is slain by Hideo for this, and Murphy – who has joined him in his quest – opts to fight Hideo to defend his sensei.
 Murphy manages to kill Hideo and present "The Equals" to Toru.